unifieddatacorp/appleiisnakebasic/README.md

 Notes:
 - **IMPORTANT, delay**: You'll **need** to set the delay on line 20 depending on which emulator you use.
 I've set it to 1,000 which is fine for the calormen emulator.
 For the sculinsteel one you'll need to set this to 0 otherwise the game is unplayable.
 I don't have a real Apple II but I suspect it will need to be "0" there also.

 - Some readability and cleanliness has been sacrificed in the name of speed, mostly around advancing and growing the snake.
+I also used a character array to store the snake position because that was slightly faster.
 Unfortunately this makes the code a bit hard to follow (at least that's my excuse, anyway.)
+This tradeoff is pretty typical of what needed to be done back in the 80s.

 - There are some parameters you can play with at the top of the file.